 How Contact Center Information Security Became a Priority

-By Salvador Padilla, Director of Information Security, Compliance and Project Management
+By Salvador Padilla, Director of Information Security, Compliance, and Project Management

 The shift in contact center operations has significantly impacted information security.
 Previously, controlling access was relatively straightforward, as all users were physically located within the contact center.
 User accounts meticulously logged individual actions, facilitating easy tracking of system access.
 Additionally, servers and network equipment resided within the office environment, allowing for a clear definition of network and information security through robust firewalls and physical proximity control.

 However, the landscape has transformed considerably.
-The onset of the Covid pandemic necessitated the rapid implementation of remote work arrangements due to lockdowns and stay-at-home orders.
+The onset of the COVID-19 pandemic necessitated the rapid implementation of remote work arrangements due to lockdowns and stay-at-home orders.
 Consequently, almost every organization has undergone substantial changes in its information security approach over the past three years.

 Navigating the Security Implications of Remote Work Environments

 Extending the network into homes has created new challenges for security managers.
 Much of this is connected to the equipment used in the house.
-Some companies allow employees to use their computers – called Bring-Your-Own-Device (BYOD).
+Some companies allow employees to use their own devices – called Bring-Your-Own-Device (BYOD).
 Naturally, this means that the corporate network must be carefully shielded from any vulnerabilities on these computers.

 The main issue for information security policies is the expanded attack surface.
 In a closed-office environment with robust security controls, the system is well-protected against external attacks.
 Once remote workers can access the central system, many more endpoints must be protected along with additional software and networking tools.